cosmicjs/cosmic-sdk-js/README.md

 > **Note:** The streaming response follows the Server-Sent Events (SSE) format, with each chunk prefixed by `data: `.
 This is handled in the example above with the `.replace(/^data: /, '')` line.

-> **Note:** Unlike the non-streaming response, usage information is not currently available in the streaming response.

 #### Using the simplified streaming API (Anthropic-like):

 ```jsx